 Previously, Lau worked for the North Carolina Innocence Inquiry Commission, where he investigated post-conviction claims of innocence.
 There, he was lead investigator in the case of State v.
 Kenneth Kagonyera.
 Following the NCIIC investigation, Mr. Kagonyera and four co-defendants were exonerated by the courts for their alleged role in a murder.
 Notably, all five defendants in the Kagonyera case had pleaded guilty.

-Lau graduated, with distinction, from the University of California, Berkeley, where he received a BA in Economics and a minor in Education.
-Before law school, he taught middle school mathematics in New York City.
-He has an MS in Secondary Mathematics Education from Lehman College.
+Lau earned his JD, cum laude, from Duke Law School.
+He has a BA in Economics, with distinction, from the University of California, Berkeley.
+Before law school, Lau taught middle school mathematics in New York City.
+While teaching middle school, he earned an MS in Secondary Mathematics Education from Lehman College.

 Lau is licensed to practice law in North Carolina.
 He is also a member of the bars for all federal district courts in North Carolina and the United States Court of Appeals for the Fourth Circuit.
 Lau is a member of numerous professional organizations, including the American Bar Association, the North Carolina Advocates for Justice, and the National Association of Criminal Defense Lawyers.

 Lau can be followed on twitter - @LauDurham.